A Unified Dissertation on Bearing Rigidity Theory: Insight into Homogeneous Formations

-This section is devoted to the investigation of bearing rigidity theory for frameworks embedded in different metric spaces.
-In particular, we recast results reported in the literature with a common notation that will enable a transparent way to identify their similarities and differences.
+{ We recast the results from the literature about bearing rigidity for various domains with the common notation proposed in {Section}~\ref{sec:MainDef}. {Table}~\ref{tab:2} summarizes the results presented here, anticipating also the IBR condition discussed in the sequel.
+Time dependency is dropped out for easing the readability. }

-\subsection{Bearing Rigidity Theory in $\mathbb{R}^d$}
+\subsubsection{{Bearing Rigidity Theory in $\mathbb{R}^d$}}

-In the following, we focus on {(non-degenerate homogeneous)} formations of $n\geq 3$ agents wherein each element is modeled as a \textit{particle point} whose (controllable) state coincides with its position $\mathbf{p}_i \in \mathbb{R}^d$, $d \geq 2$ and $i \in \{1\ldots n\}$, in a common inertial frame $\mathscr{F}_W$ that is assumed to be known by all the agents.
+when ${{\mathcal{D}}=\mathbb{R}^{d}}$, ${d\in \{2,3\}}$, the attention is focused on formations of $n$ agents wherein each element is modeled as a {particle} and its configuration coincides with its position $\mathbf{p}_i \in \mathbb{R}^d$, $i \in \{1\ldots n\}$, in the {global} frame $\mathscr{F}_W$ that is assumed to be known by all the agents.
+Each element of the group is, thus, characterized by $c^t=d \in \{2,3\}$ tdofs and $c^r=0$ rdofs.
 Such frameworks, studied in \cite{2016-ZhaoZelazo-RigidityRd}, represent a suitable model, for example, for teams of mobile sensors interacting in a certain (two-dimensional or three-dimensional) area of interest.
+Here, the framework model $(\mathcal{G}, \config)$, when $\bar{\mathcal{D}}=\mathbb{R}^{dn}$, the formation configuration $\config$ is associated to the \textit{positions vector} $\vectPos= \colvec{ \mathbf{p}_1^\top \dots \mathbf{p}_n^\top }^\top\in\mathbb{R}^{dn}$, and the graph $\mathcal{G}$ is \textit{undirected} since the {particle} choice allows to assume bidirectional agent iterations, meaning that neighboring agents are able to reciprocally recover bearing measurements.
+Following the results from \cite{2016-ZhaoZelazo-RigidityRd}, the bearing rigidity matrix can be expressed as